-The LTC®3728L-1 is a dual high performance step-down switching regulator controller that drives all N-channel synchronous power MOSFET stages.
-A constant frequency current mode architecture allows phase-lockable frequency of up to 550kHz.
+The LTC®3728L/LTC3728LX are dual high performance step-down switching regulator controllers that drive all N-channel synchronous power MOSFET stages.
+A constant-frequency, current mode architecture allows phase-lockable frequency of up to 550kHz.
 Power loss and noise due to the ESR of the input capacitors are minimized by operating the two controller output stages out of phase.
-The LTC3728L-1 is identical to the LTC3728L except that the LTC3728L-1 lacks the over current latchoff feature.

 OPTI-LOOP compensation allows the transient response to be optimized over a wide range of output capacitance and ESR values.
-The precision 0.8V reference and power good output indicator are compatible with future microprocessor generations, and a wide 4.5V to 28V (30V maximum/35V for LTC3728LI-1) input supply range encompasses all battery chemistries.
+The precision 0.8V reference and power good output indicator are compatible with future microprocessor generations, and a wide 4.5V to 28V (30V maximum) input supply range encompasses all battery chemistries.

-A RUN/SS pin for each controller provides soft-start.
-Current foldback limits MOSFET dissipation during short-circuit conditions.
-The FCB mode pin can select among Burst Mode operation, constant frequency mode and continuous inductor current mode or regulate a secondary winding.
-The LTC3728L-1 includes a power good output pin that indicates when both outputs are within 7.5% of their designed set point.
+A RUN/SS pin for each controller provides both soft-start and optional timed, short-circuit shutdown.
+Current foldback limits MOSFET dissipation during short-circuit conditions when overcurrent latchoff is disabled.
+Output overvoltage protection circuitry latches on the bottom MOSFET until $V{OUT}$ returns to normal.
+The FCB mode pin can select among Burst Mode, constant-frequency mode and continuous inductor current mode or regulate a secondary winding.
+The LTC3728L/LTC3728LX include a power good output pin that indicates when both outputs are within 7.5% of their designed set point.

-T, LT, LTC and LTM are registered trademarks of Linear Technology Corporation.

-Burst Mode and OPTI-LOOP are registered trademarks of Linear Technology Corporation.
+∠7, LT, LTC, LTM, Linear Technology, the Linear logo, Burst Mode, OPTI-LOOP and PolyPhase are registered trademarks of Linear Technology Corporation.
 All other trademarks are the property of their respective owners.

-Protected by U.S. Patents including 5929620, 6177787, 6144199, 5471178, 5994885, 6100678.